-The Banking Act of Japan is the core banking legislation providing a basic regulatory framework for the Japanese banking sector, and has been amended again and again since it was first enacted.
-More notably, in the last five years, the Act has been frequently amended as part of deregulatory measures to help Japanese banks to address and respond to significant changes in their external environment, such as the historically low interest rates and the FinTech movement.
+The Banking Act of Japan, which has been amended again and again since its enactment, is the core banking legislation providing a basic regulatory framework for the Japanese banking sector.
+More notably, over the past several years, the Act has been frequently amended as part of deregulatory measures to help Japanese banks address and respond to significant changes in their external environment, such as the historically low interest rates and FinTech developments.

-In its role of overseeing banks pursuant to the Banking Act, the FSA has established the "Comprehensive Guidelines for Supervision of Major Banks, etc.", which aim at providing supervisory guidelines for bank regulators in their supervision over banks.
-While these Guidelines have been drafted mainly for the regulators' reference, they stipulate many important principles and rules that private banks ought to follow; indeed, the Guidelines have become an essential source of Japanese banking regulations.
-In addition, the answers given by the FSA during public consultations regarding key regulations not only reveal its views and interpretations on the subject, but are also important regulatory sources for study and consideration by private banks.
+In its role as an overseer of banks pursuant to the Banking Act, the FSA has established "Comprehensive Guidelines for Supervision of Major Banks, etc." to guide bank regulators in their supervision over banks.
+While these Guidelines have been drafted mainly for the regulators' reference, they stipulate many important principles and rules for private banks to follow; indeed, the Guidelines have become an essential source of Japanese banking regulations.
+In addition, the answers given by the FSA during public consultations on key regulations not only reveal its views and interpretations on the subject, but are also important regulatory sources for study and consideration by private banks.

-Recent regulatory themes and key regulatory developments in Japan
+Recent regulatory themes and key regulatory developments